akashskypatel/Reverbio/README.md

 - Track your favorite Songs, Albums, Artists and Playlists
 - Android Auto Support
 - (New) Import playlists from any music service using CSV files!
-- (Pre-Release) Select Android output device
+- (New) Select Android output device
-- (Pre-Release) Select YouTube stream resolution timeout in case it takes longer than usual for YouTube-Explode API to get YouTube stream
+- (New) Select YouTube stream resolution timeout in case it takes longer than usual for YouTube-Explode API to get YouTube stream

 <details>
 <summary>30 Supported Languages</summary>